marcuskwan/React-Insta-Clone/DAY_TWO_README.md

 ### Description (Day II)

-- For this part of the project you are going to use React's lifecycle methods to get data and to render the components.
-Then you will use functions passed as props to build out the functionality more.
-- As data comes into the component, you will set it to the component's state, then pass it down to the child components.
+x For this part of the project you are going to use React's lifecycle methods to get data and to render the components.
+Then you will use functions passed as props to build out the functionality more. x As data comes into the component, you will set it to the component's state, then pass it down to the child components.
 - Add the functionality to add a comment to any of the posts.
 Since there is no login page or anything of that sort, hard code a static username.
 - Implement the ability to like a post by clicking on a heart icon and having the number of likes increment accordingly.
 - Get the Search Bar to filter posts by the post's username.
 When you submit a search term should filter out posts by users whose usernames do not match the search term.